jasonoviedo/kiwix/README.md

 ### Objectives

-Two tracks (easy track and dangerous curves track) are provided to get your started on using machine learning algorithms and get a feeling of the API.
+(TODO: Rexplain the new menu) Two tracks (easy track and dangerous curves track) are provided to get your started on using machine learning algorithms and get a feeling of the API.

-Your objective is train a model on which a kiwibot is able to move autonomously along the city without hitting pedestrians or hitting a building, each model provided will be evaluated and we will be looking for the model with the most autonomous time without crashing.
+Your objective is to provide a solution, using your knowlege adquired during the curse, to put a kiwibot on fully autonomous service, i.e prove a kiwibot with a method of running the streets without crashing and make a route of getting from point A to point B.

 ### Available Game Builds (Precompiled builds of the simulator)